 This cycle route of the Col du Portalet climb will take you right up to the border of France and Spain.
-While not as famous as some of the neighbouring cols this is a fantastic ride and definitely recommended.
+While not as famous as some of the neighboring cols this is a fantastic ride and definitely recommended.
 The views as you climb ever higher are sensational.
 Be aware in Summer the heat can be quite blistering and there is little in the way of shade the closer you get to the summit.

 The official start of the Col du Portalet climb begins at Pont Lauguere just out of Laruns.
 From here the road winds its way up the valley following the Gave d’Ossau.
 The sound of the flowing river is a constant as you make your way up the climb.
 It also provides for a spectacular view.

-At the summit you will see the remains of the old border post between France and Spain.
-The grand Pic du Midi d’Ossau – the highest peak of this range is in full view and depending on the time of year you are riding it may be covered in a blanket of snow.
+At the summit, you will see the remains of the old border post between France and Spain.
+The Grand Pic du Midi d’Ossau – the highest peak of this range is in full view and depending on the time of year you are riding it may be covered in a blanket of snow.
 The hôtel du Portalet also provides you with options for food and drink.

 Distance: 58.2km / 36.1mi

 Start elevation: 527m / 1,729ft

 Max elevation: 1794m / 5,886ft

 There are a few options along this route to replenish food and water.
 As mentioned earlier the climb is exposed so if taking this on during summer make sure to take two bidons of fluids with you.
 Resupply points are: